Payne-Elliott v. Archdiocese of Indianapolis

 The Supreme Court has long recognized that secular courts have no business interfering in matters of church discipline or internal church governance.
 As the Indiana Supreme Court put it a century ago, “No power save that of the church can rightfully declare who is a Catholic.”
 Accordingly, Becket is defending the Archdiocese, arguing that the government cannot punish the Archdiocese for telling a Catholic school what rules it needed to follow in order to remain a Catholic school.

 This case is currently at the Marion Superior Court of Indiana.
 Becket has asked the court to dismiss the case.
 On September 27, the United States Department of Justice also weighed in, telling the court that allowing the case to proceed would clearly violate the First Amendment.
-A decision is expected in the coming weeks.

 Importance to Religious Liberty: